 9 key lessons from Samuel Hullick, ‘The Elements of User onboarding’

-Now when you look at these touch-points it can be categorized into, getting user to take the first leap of faith step to commit to the product and secondly helping them to be successful.
+When looking at these touch points we can categorize them into two categories: getting the user to take the first leap of fair to commit to the product and helping them be successful with the product.
 We will start with tips on how to convince user to take the first leap of faith step and then move to optimizing the process to help them follow through to success repeatedly.
 Let’s start.

 Envision the improvements comprehensively

 Unlike Facebook, Google or Twitter, be comprehensive in articulating how your product will make user lives better.
-Companies like Twitter and Facebook can afford to have a minimal homepage without much information but for most, explaining comprehensive about the benefits is crucial to help user envision the benefit and in-turn take the first commitment to your product (signup, request demo, etc)
+Companies like Twitter and Facebook can afford to have a minimal homepage without much information but for most, thoroughly explaining the benefits is crucial to help users envision the benefit.
+This helps lead them to taking the first commitment to your product (signup, request demo, etc)

 Spark the aha moment as early as possible

-Your goal is to envision the improvement for the user and show how your product helps them get there sparking the “aha-moment” as early as possible before they leave.
+Your goal is to envision the improvement for the user and show how your product helps them get there by sparking the “aha-moment” as early as possible before they leave.
 For most products the “aha-moment” unfortunately comes in too late, leading to users clicking away from your site before it catches their interest and gives them that aha moment.

 Make an emotional connection through product personality

-We as humans make decisions based on emotions and use rational analysis to back the decisions.
-Having a personality of your product creates emotional connection.
-MailChimp, Wufoo, Slack are few companies that has done an incredible job.
-For example, photos of faces on website captures attentions and forms emotional connection and it’s persuasive to influence feelings.
+We as humans make decisions based on emotions and use rational analysis to back these decisions.
+Having a personality helps users to create emotional connection with it.
+MailChimp, Wufoo, Slack are few companies that have done an incredible job at this.
+For example, photos of faces on a website captures attentions and helps to form emotional connection, helping to influence feelings.
 Have a personality on not just the homepage but throughout the product leads to a more connected user.